 As primal leaders, we recognize the intelligence of nature that lives within and outside of us as an unparalleled primordial source from which we access vitality, life force, the power of nurturing and self-healing wisdom.

-The primal leadership path is an invitation to integrate and descend from our heads into hearts, and into the ground of our being.
-It is a practice of embodying the fullest expression of who we are.
+The primal leadership path is an invitation to integrate and descend from our heads into our hearts, and into the ground of our being.
+It’s a practice of embodying the fullest expression of who we are.

 The wisdom revealed through the process of primal leadership is a heroic journey of re-wilding ourselves back home into our most undefended, compassionate, expansive and creative self.

 In a world driven by increasing complexity and speed come more commitments and demands on our time and energy, causing overwhelm, burn out, and disconnection from our inner knowing.

 Counter to this lightning speed of "doing" and busyness there abides a quiet presence of "being" within each one of us.
 When we connect with our inner stillness our wisdom is revealed like the blazing sun.

 The absence of space and momentary pauses can lead to high reactivity states driven by autopilot behaviors that are often threat-based, causing division rather than unifying and creative solutions.